Scoptlie/open-smb/readme.md

 ./build/Debug/smb.exe
 ```

-Other versions of visual studio are likely to work as well.
+Other versions of visual studio are likely to work as well, but not guaranteed.

 ## How it works